DanBuchan/profile_drift/README.md

 same as esm_seq_generator.py but using the single seq model

+## count_profile_memberships.py

+Counts up how often we see "drift" in ESM and HMM generated sequences.

 # TODO

 1. Add check so that `--distance` is not greater than the length of the sequence (hamming) or bigger than can be achieved given a distance matrix (length*max_residue_distance)